um-perez-alvaro/Numerical-Analysis/Notebooks/Rounding errors/README.md

 ## Contents:

--
+- Cancellation
--
+- Overflow, underflow and condition numbers
-- Least squares problems and the QR decomposition
+- Stability of algorithms